Author: Hobart M. King, Ph.D., GIA Graduate Gemologist

 Two common names used for yellow diamonds are "Capes" and "canaries".
 The name "Cape" originated in the late 1800s when many diamonds with an obvious yellow color were being produced from mines in the Cape Province of South Africa.
 They were quickly noticed in the marketplace by diamond professionals who began calling them "Capes" because of their Cape Province provenance.

-Yellow Diamonds from Treatment
+Yellow Diamonds and Treatment

 |Yellow Diamond Information|